quiltdata/examples/athena_cfn/README.md

 The code in this example shows you to enable (and test) use of the "Queries" pane of the Web Catalog for querying Quilt metadata for specific S3 bucket.

-## Overview

-There are two Athena templates in this directory.

-1. The first (`athena_cfn`) is only run once, and creates a results bucket and workgroup usable by the entire account (with appropriate permissions).

-2. The second (`athena_bucket_cfn`) must be run *once for each Quilt bucket* that Athena should query.
-This creates bucket-specific tables and views which wrap the underlying Quilt metadata.

 ### NOTE: Validating CloudFormation files

-If you need to edit the CloudFormation files, be sure to lint them before use:
+If for any reason you need to edit the CloudFormation files, be sure to lint them before using:

 ```
 $ pip3 install --upgrade taskcat cfn-lint
 $ taskcat lint && cfn-lint *_cfn.yml
 ```

-## I. Ensure Source=Quilt Roles for Athena users
+## I. Prologue: Ensure Source=Quilt Roles for Athena users

 The initial Quilt deployment ships with two `Source=Custom` Roles that automatically grant access to all buckets that have been added to Quilt.